Pivot Tables in ExcelAugust 21, 2019 2022-05-26 7:47

 So, you can see that converting a range into Excel Table is not just data with a heading, it unlocks so many useful properties.

-How to do this conversion?
+How you can do this conversion?
 Press Ctrl + A to highlight the entire range and then press Ctrl + T to convert it into a table.
-It is that simple!
+Isn’t it simple?

 Since you will be dealing with many tables in a single workbook, it is advisable to name the tables for easy reference.
 Once the table is created, you will see a new tab named “Design” on the ribbon.
 Select the Design Tab > On the left side of the ribbon, the Table Name box shows a temporary name of Table1.
 Delete that name and give the table a new relevant name.
 (Make sure the name contains no spaces.)